Massachusetts Economy Contracts Modestly in Q1, UMass Journal Reports

 The 10 indicators that comprise the leading index usually do not all move in tandem.
 Typically, some may indicate an expectation of faster than average growth, while at the same time others may indicate an expectation of slower than average growth.
-The following table accounts for the contributions of each towards faster or slower growth than the long-term trend of 3.2 percent.
+The following table accounts for the contributions of each towards faster or slower growth than the recent underlying trend of 0.4 percent.
 The index value is their sum.

-In March, two indicators contributed to a forecast of above-trend growth: total nonagricultural employment, and withholding taxes.
-Three indicators contributed to below-trend growth: the unemployment rate, consumer confidence, and construction employment.
-Five indicators contributed to average-trend growth: sales taxes, the interest rate spread between 10-year and 3-month U.S. Treasury securities, the Bloomberg stock index for Massachusetts, initial unemployment claims, and motor vehicle sales taxes.
+In March, three indicators contributed to a forecast of above-trend growth: total nonagricultural employment, consumer confidence, and construction employment.
+Three indicators contributed to average-trend growth: sales taxes, the interest rate spread between 10-year and 3-month U.S. Treasury securities, and the Bloomberg stock index for Massachusetts.
+Four indicators contributed to below-trend growth: withholding taxes, the unemployment rate, initial unemployment claims, and motor vehicle sales taxes.

-In the three-month period January through March, two indicators contributed to a forecast of above-trend growth: withholding taxes, and the Bloomberg stock index for Massachusetts.
-Two indicators contributed to below-trend growth: total nonagricultural employment, and the unemployment rate.
-Six indicators contributed to average-trend growth: sales taxes, consumer confidence, the interest rate spread between 10-year and 3-month U.S. Treasury securities, initial unemployment claims, construction employment, and motor vehicle sales taxes.
+In the three-month period January through March, three indicators contributed to a forecast of above-trend growth: total nonagricultural employment, consumer confidence, and the Bloomberg stock index for Massachusetts.
+Three indicators contributed to average-trend growth: sales taxes, the interest rate spread between 10-year and 3-month U.S. Treasury securities, and construction employment.
+Four indicators contributed to below-trend growth: withholding taxes, the unemployment rate, initial unemployment claims, and motor vehicle sales taxes.

 The current and historical quarterly estimates for state domestic product growth include adjustments for changes in productivity growth.
-These adjustments are estimates of the quarterly deviations from trend in the growth of the ratio of output to employment and output to wage and salary income.
-In the first quarter, these adjustments subtracted 0.8 percentage points from the annual rate of growth.
-In the fourth quarter of last year, these adjustments subtracted 2.5 percentage points from the annual rate of growth.
-For the forecast of state domestic product growth for the second and third quarters of this year, productivity growth is assumed to return to its long-term trend.
-The methodology and rationale for these adjustments are available from the author upon request.
+These adjustments are estimates of the quarterly deviations from the 1978-2015 trend in the growth of the ratio of output to employment.
+In the first quarter of 2017, these adjustments subtracted 2.9 percentage points from growth.
+In the fourth quarter of 2016, these adjustments subtracted 1.4 percentage points from growth.
+In the third quarter of 2016 these adjustments subtracted 0.5 percentage points from growth.
+In the second quarter of 2016, these adjustments subtracted 2.0 percentage points from growth.
+For the forecast of state domestic product growth in the second and third quarters of this year, productivity growth is assumed to be at the average of the last five years.

 All of the indicators except interest rates refer to Massachusetts.
 The current index is composed of four indicators: nonagricultural employment, withholding taxes, sales taxes, and the unemployment rate.
 The leading index includes these four current indicators plus the other six (leading) indicators in the contributions table.
-All of the indicators are as of March, except for interest rates, and the Bloomberg stock index for Massachusetts, which are through April 22.
+All the indicators are as of March, except for interest rates and the Bloomberg stock index for Massachusetts, which are through April 21.
 The MassInsight Consumer Confidence Index is released every third month.
 Intervening months are interpolated, and changes in the Conference Board's Consumer Confidence Index for the U.S. are used to extrapolate to the current month of the index, as needed.
-Series measured in dollars, i.e., withholding taxes, sales taxes, the Bloomberg stock index, and motor vehicle sales taxes, are deflated by the U.S. consumer price index for all urban consumers, excluding food and energy.
+Series measured in current dollars or values, i.e., withholding taxes, sales taxes, the Bloomberg stock index, and motor vehicle sales taxes, are deflated by the U.S. consumer price index for all urban consumers, excluding food and energy.